How to Write a Perfect Bug Report

 Steps to reproduce are vital.
 What’s the setup, and what actions did you take?

 Expected versus actual behavior comes next.
-The expected behavior is often skipped in bug reports, yet it’s crucial.
+The expected behavior is often skipped, yet it’s crucial.
 If I’m not a consumer of the part of the application you frequent, I might not know what you expect to happen.
 Your expectation could be wrong, contain insider knowledge to your team, or expose other bugs that you’ve found ways to work around.

 System configuration helps me start thinking about what the issue might be.
-If you’re experiencing zooming on an input, I expect that to be happening in Safari mobile.
+If you’re experiencing zooming in on a form input, I expect that to be happening in Safari mobile.
 If you aren’t using Safari mobile, that’s useful information.

-Attachments like images, video, and screen recordings are a major plus.
+Attachments like images, screen recordings, and logs are a major plus.

 White Screen on Cart